ankorstore/yokai/fxhttpserver/README.md

 ### Registration

-This module offers the possibility to easily register handlers, groups and middlewares.
+This module offers the possibility to easily register handlers, groups, middlewares and error handlers.

 #### Middlewares